Check against delivery

 The risk paid off.

-Have we done it at the expense of science – no – in fact our investment in blue sky science has grown nearly 10x, fueled by the growth in our customers.
+Have we done it at the expense of science?
+No. In fact our investment in blue sky science has grown nearly tenfold, fueled by the growth in our customers.

-Likewise our equity portfolio has grown 10x, because we are sharing risk with our customers and they in turn share reward with us.
+Likewise our equity portfolio has grown tenfold, because we are sharing risk with our customers and they in turn share reward with us.
 Now that's innovation.

-Equally we have increased our engagement with existing companies, especially SMEs – who bring products, customers, and market share but don't have the leverage to use science to reinvent themselves to be more competitive globally.
+Equally we have increased our engagement with existing companies, especially small and medium businesses (SMEs) – who bring products, customers, and market share but don't have the leverage to use science to reinvent themselves to be more competitive globally.

 A recent example is Baraja which started at the Hub with two people and now employs 100 people.

 When we invest our science into them it can be game changing – as it was also for Medical Developments International (MDI).
 For a mere $1 million investment in science, we grew their domestic and international markets for the painkilling Penthrox "green whistle" and grew their market cap tenfold to over $200 million – now that's a venture investment.

 For us at CSIRO – we are investing in solutions from science.